containerum/containerum/embark/README.md

 ## Contributing

+We are using [`dep`](https://github.com/golang/dep) ad dependency manager and [`fileb0x`](https://github.com/UnnoTed/fileb0x) as embedded filesystem for static assets (default configs, charts, kubernetes objects, etc.)

+All code generation tools are vendored, so you don't need to install them, the only command required is `go generate -v`.

 We welcome any help from the open source community.
 To submit your contributions, fork the project you want to contribute to (e.g. permissions, auth, etc.), commit changes and create a pull request to the develop branch.
 We will review the changes and include them to the project.
-Read more about contributing in this document.
+Read more about contributing in this [document](../CONTRIBUTING.md).

+## Usefool packages
+You may want to use some of the components of this utility in your projects.
+First of all you should pay attention to:
+  + [`cgraph`](pkg/cgraph) oriented task graph builder (used to resolve dependency conflicts)
+  + [`object`](pkg/object) generic Kube object model, useful if you want to manipulate structured data and then create custom Kubernetes objects
+  + [`spin`](pkg/utils/spin) KISS terminal spinner package
+  + [`why`](pkg/utils/why) KISS package for structured printing to STDOUT and io.Writer
+    ```go
+      why.Print("root item", "first item", "second item", "third item")
+      // root item
+      //     ╠═ first item
+      //     ╠═ second item
+      //     ╚═ third item
+    ```

 ## Versioning